CentreforCities/english-devolution/README.md

 Centre for Cities' proposal for reform of local government and local finance

 ## Getting Started
 This repo contains the map and associated shapefiles, council tax workbook and scripts, and geography lookup for MSOAs for the English devolution proposal.

-Each of these is
+The briefing can be found here: https://www.centreforcities.org/

+The council tax model in working order can be found here: https://public.flourish.studio/visualisation/18845410/

+And the new map for Englocal government can be found here: https://centreforcities.maps.arcgis.com/apps/mapviewer/index.html?webmap=204e20cc8aea4cd98404f406bec499a9

+This readme is unfinished and will be updated further over the week.

 ### Dependencies